+RBC is an industry leader in socially responsible investing.
 Since responsible portfolios are quite specific compared to standard portfolios, the MERs are a little higher.
 However, some individuals are unbothered by the extra fees as they feel like they are contributing to the greater good and the future.

 RBC InvestEase Performance

 RBC InvestEase has posted returns between 1.8% (very conservative portfolio) and 6.3% (aggressive growth portfolio) for their standard portfolios and between 1.1% and 6.7% for their SRI portfolios.
 However, please keep in mind that there’s little real information about the quality of investments to be gathered from these numbers, especially in the case of a robo advisor that only launched in 2017.